-These Facilities should be designed to stand the test of time as enduring community assets aligned with the goals of the City's OneNYC 2050 Strategic Plan [https://onenyc.cityofnewyork.us/].
+These facilities should be designed to stand the test of time, performing optimally over and beyond the course of their 50-year life span as enduring community assets aligned with the goals of the City's OneNYC 2050 Strategic Plan [https://onenyc.cityofnewyork.us/].

 - 1. Optimize performance by employing innovative and multilayered solutions to achieve high standards of environmental sustainability.
 Limit the use of natural resources by optimizing energy performance, minimizing greenhouse gas emissions, limiting water use, and reducing construction waste.
 The design should meet and exceed established standards for green buildings and infrastructure. - 2.
-Enhance the urban environment by managing stormwater, offsetting heat island effect, using native vegetation, and considering impacts on local and regional ecosystems, including fauna such as migratory birds.
+Enhance the urban environment by managing storm water, offsetting heat island effect, utilizing native vegetation, and considering impacts on local and regional ecosystems, including fauna such as migratory birds.
 The design should contribute to a comfortable surrounding environment by considering solar and wind exposure and other local microclimate effects. - 3.
 Design for longevity by enabling simple, cost-effective operations and maintenance and selecting highquality materials with demonstrated durability.
 Materials and fixtures should be easy to clean and should stand up to high levels of traffic without appearing harsh or institutional.
 Building systems, features, and equipment should be easy to maintain, update, and replace when needed. - 4.
 Embrace resiliency by planning for emergent and long-term risks, including changing climate and public safety conditions.
-The building and site must perform effectively during extraordinary and unforeseen circumstances, and maintain or quickly regain functionality in the face of operational stress or disturbance. - 5.
+The building and site must perform effectively during extraordinary and unforeseen circumstances and maintain or quickly regain functionality in the face of operational stress or disturbance. - 5.
 Anticipate future change by enabling the building and site to adapt to changing conditions and future needs.
 Consider how program layout and stacking, structural and building systems, construction assemblies, and technology can support flexibility for operational and programmatic changes in the building typology and use.